rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-07-19-team-sfunshine-on-rgsoc-2018.md

 # Who we are
 <img src="/img/blog/2018/2018-07-19-team-sunshine.jpg" alt="team sunshine photo"/>

 안녕하세요(annyeonghaseyo)!
 We are Sujin and Gyujin from 'Sunshine' team in Seoul, S.Korea.
-We are working for [Babel.js](https://babeljs.io/), an open source JavaScript transpiler that converts cutting-edge JavaScript into plain old ES5 JavaScript that can run in any browser.
+We are working for [Babel.js](https://babeljs.io/), an Open Source JavaScript Transpiler that converts cutting-edge JavaScript into plain old ES5 JavaScript that can run in any browser.

 We are full stack JavaScript developers who have common interests in UI development and interactive interfaces.
 Before jumping into the programming world, we were artists: Gyujin was a designer and Sujin was a musician.
 We love art, creativity and technology.
 Based on both sides of programming and art experiences, we say the process of making graphic design or composing a music piece is very similar to computer programming.